 The ASPCA and other animal welfare groups successfully fought for an amendment to the 2008 Farm Bill that prohibits the importation of puppies under six months of age for the purpose of resale.
 While this was a major victory, five years later the measure still hasn’t gone into effect because the USDA has yet to adopt regulations implementing the law.

 States have the power to legislate higher standards of care for commercially bred animals beyond the bare minimums required by the federal Animal Welfare Act, and more than half of U.S. states have chosen to do so.
-Unfortunately, 21 states have absolutely no laws on the books regulating commercial dog breeders—and a number of states, including Kansas and Texas, that do require breeders to be licensed and inspected by the state only require commercial breeders to meet USDA standards of care.
+Unfortunately, 22 states have no laws on the books regulating commercial dog breeders—and a number of states, including Kansas and Texas, that do require breeders to be licensed and inspected by the state only require commercial breeders to meet USDA standards of care.

 Among the states that do regulate, each government defines various terms (such as “pet store,” “breeder,” “kennel” and “dealer”) differently.
 To fully understand how producers and sellers of puppies are regulated in each state, careful attention must be paid to each law's precise wording.

 Pennsylvania currently has the most stringent standards of care in the country for commercial breeders, requiring them to provide dogs with twice the USDA-regulated cage space, constant access to an outdoor exercise run and annual veterinary exams.
 The Pennsylvania law also prohibits the use of wire flooring and stacking cages on top of one another, both of which are legally permissible under the federal law.